tytydraco/yessleep/out/Im_a_Nurse_and_if_My_Patients_Pain_Level_Reaches_10_Ill_Die.md

 For me, the hardest part of being a nurse has always been seeing my patients suffering from pain.
 Especially when there’s little I can do to ease it for them.

 It comes from what I consider to be my empathetic nature—that’s why I wanted to become a nurse in the first place.
-So that I could help people and make them feel better.
-Even so that I could shoulder some of their burdens and take that pain off their hands through my aid.
+So that I could shoulder some of their burdens and take that pain off their hands through my aid.
 I always knew that my patients’ agony would hurt me, emotionally at least.

 But I never thought that it could literally kill me.